anishbhat28/socioconnect_ai/README.md

 # SocioConnect AI: Immigrant Community Growth Prediction

-Predict where immigrant communities will form and grow in the next 1-3 years, then match those places with nearby immigrant-owned or culturally relevant businesses.
+Predict where immigrant communities will form/grow in the next 1-3 years and then match those places with nearby immigrant-owned or culturally relevant businesses.

 ## Overview